VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Chemicals associated with cancer are found in food, water, and many other common items.
-However, no area of consumer items is susceptible to less government inspection than cosmetics, including Vitamin E Cream.
-Though most of the chemicals and contaminants in cosmetics most likely pose minimal risk, being exposed to a few is associated with worrying health concerns, including cancer.
+Contaminants and chemicals linked to cancer can be found in food and several other ordinary items.
+But, no category of consumer items is subject to less government inspection than cosmetics and other personal care products, including Vitamin E Cream.
+Although many of the chemicals in cosmetics most likely pose very little risk, being exposed to a few is linked to substantial health concerns, such as cancer.